 There are no coincidences.

-Started scrolling through Facebook last night, and I immediate read a dear friend’s post in which she wrote, “I’m really starting to understand the essence of self mastery is in consistency.”
+Started scrolling through Facebook recently, and I immediate read a dear friend’s post in which she wrote, “I’m really starting to understand the essence of self mastery is in consistency.”

-Literally seconds earlier I was reading notes from a group coaching call I was on over the weekend with Joseph McClendon.
+Literally seconds earlier I was reading notes from a group coaching call I was on last year with Joseph McClendon in Carolyn Rim’s Inner Circle.

 I actually had the chance to ask him a question, so I asked about massive action.